Last Updated on

 No, because all he wanted is the best for me.

 And this is WHY my father worked so hard.
 Not for the money, not for the fancy things in life, but for my future.

 When I realized this, everything became clear.
 Getting the 1st class honors was no longer a thing that I want.
 It’s something I MUST HAVE.

-Because of my father’s sweat, blood and tears that’s putting me through school.
+Because of my father’s sweat, blood and tears that are putting me through school.
 And the only way to justify it is to get my first class honors, no exception.

 This is my WHY.